-Hailing from Europe’s oldest country, this Hungarian has the hardware of a renowned swimmer yet maintains perspective on what the sport is all about:
+Hailing from Europe, this Hungarian has the hardware of a renowned swimmer yet maintains perspective on what the sport is all about:

-Peter has the unique experience of being exposed to the sport in multiple countries, equipping him with the skills to communicate with swimmers of all backgrounds: “I have basically been to every part of the world and learned how to deal with people from all different backgrounds – it helps you grow, in a sense.
-Now, I can find the common language with everyone I interact with.
+Peter has the unique experience of being exposed to swimming in multiple countries, equipping him with the skills to communicate with swimmers of all backgrounds: “I have basically been to every part of the world and learned how to deal with people from all different backgrounds – it helps you grow.
+Now, I can have found a common language with every swimmer I interact with.
 Swimming is different in all areas of the world.”

 These strong communication skills come in handy when giving detailed feedback to participants at clinics: “I’m a guy who likes details – probably too much.
 All the swimmers love focusing on these details, asking: ‘How am I doing on my turn?
 How can I pull differently to go faster?
 What can I do to make my start better?’
 I can find the mutual interest to connect and give them all of the tools to improve.
 I encourage experimentation with different techniques, because what works for one athlete may not work for another in the next lane.”

-Drawing from his own elite experience, Peter specifically helps swimmers find the best body line and streamline by experimenting with depth, head position and catch: “I love focusing on catch and play around, trying it with a wide, narrow, deep or shallow pull.
-It starts with the catch, but I work on the recovery phase as well.”
+Drawing from his own elite experience, Peter specifically helps swimmers find the best body line and streamline by experimenting with depth, head position and catch: “I love focusing on the catch.
+I often play around with it by trying it with a wide, narrow, deep or shallow pull.
+And while it starts with the catch, I also work on the recovery phase.”

-While his expertly trained eye can guide swimmers toward finding the best stroke that works for them, he cautions participants about the importance of taking these new insights home to practice daily:
+While his expertly trained eye can guide swimmers toward finding the best stroke that works for them, he reminds participants about the importance of practicing these new skills every day:

 “Remember – one clinic is not going to make miracles.
 We teach them something and want them to take it home to do it day in and day out, every practice and every lap and every stroke.
-You don’t show up to a clinic and now you’re Michael Phelps!
-You show up, learn what he does, then go home and practice it for years, and then maybe you’ll be on the same level.”
+You don’t show up to a clinic and just become Michael Phelps.
+You show up, learn what he does, then go home and practice it for years, and then maybe, you’ll be on the same level.”

-That’s what makes swimming such a fun sport – it’s dynamic and a continual process toward progress.
+That’s one of the things that makes swimming such a fun sport – it’s dynamic and it’s a continual process toward progress.
 You can constantly switch things up or focus on different technical aspects.
 But all of this – fun and all – is wrapped up in hard work and helping others achieve their goals as well: “That’s what swimming is teaching me.
 You’ve gotta be a hard worker, and you have to acknowledge what other people are going through; you’re not the only one hurting or struggling.
-It helps you appreciate people in general and what they do, too.”
+It helps you appreciate people in general and what they do too.”